Nicholas Pyenson

-Nicholas Pyenson is a paleontologist and the curator of fossil marine mammals at the Smithsonian Institution’s National Museum of Natural History in Washington, DC.
+Nicholas D. Pyenson (born 1980) is a paleontologist and the curator of fossil marine mammals at the Smithsonian Institution’s National Museum of Natural History in Washington, DC.
 He is the author of numerous popular science works including the book Spying on Whales: The Past, Present, and Future of Earth's Most Awesome Creatures.

 Education

 Pyenson received a Bachelor's Degree from Emory University.
-In 2002, Pyenson moved to the University of California, Berkeley, where he received a Ph.D. in Integrative Biology in 2008, advised by Anthony Barnosky and David R. Lindberg.
+In 2002, Pyenson moved to the University of California, Berkeley, where he received a PhD in Integrative Biology in 2008, advised by Anthony Barnosky and David Lindberg.
 During this time, he was also working in the University of California Museum of Paleontology.
 Pyenson's interest in whales led him to his dissertation topic, "Understanding the paleoecology and evolution of cetaceans in the Eastern North Pacific Ocean during the Neogene."
 Following his PhD, Pyenson completed a postdoctoral fellowship at the University of British Columbia.

 Research and career

 Pyenson's research centers focuses on evolutionary patterns in marine animals through time, with a particular focus on patterns of convergent evolution in whales, but has also studied sea-cows, sea turtles, pinnipeds, sharks, and other marine animals.
 Pyenson has published over 70 scientific publications, including cover articles in the journals Science and Nature, studying questions about the evolution of body size in papers like "Why whales are big but not bigger: Physiological drivers and ecological limits in the age of ocean giants" (2019) and "Early and fast rise of Mesozoic ocean giants" (2021).
 In 2012, Pyenson and colleagues reported the discovery of a novel sensory organ that facilitates the behavior in some rorqual baleen whales known as "lunge feeding".
 Other work has developed the understanding of the odontocete melon, a structure involved in echolocation.

 In 2017, Pyenson was awarded a Presidential Early Career Award for Scientists and Engineers by President Barack Obama, and has won numerous research awards from the Smithsonian, including the Secretary’s Research Prize.
 Pyenson is a member of the Young Scientists community at the World Economic Forum, a Kavli Fellow at the National Academy of Sciences, and a Fulbright Specialist at the US State Department.